crgett/roman-numeral-converter/README.md

 The output from this app assumes the Roman numeral specification described on [Wikipedia](https://en.wikipedia.org/wiki/Roman_numerals).

-The app includes an Express backend and React frontend that utilizes components from the [Adobe React Spectrum](https://react-spectrum.adobe.com/react-spectrum/index.html).
+The app includes an Express backend and React frontend that utilizes components from the [Adobe React Spectrum](https://react-spectrum.adobe.com/react-spectrum/index.html) library.
 Both were written with `Typescript` to prevent runtime errors and improve development experience.
 Below are some dependencies, frameworks, and technologies that I decided to leverage and why I chose to use them.

 **Backend**